From Park Player to Precision Targeting: Growing Engagement with USTA New England – 60% YoY surge in accounts

 This integrated strategy-to-execution model delivered:

-• Improved targeting efficiency versus broad demographic campaigns
+- Improved targeting efficiency versus broad demographic campaigns; and

 Most importantly, USTA New England gained meaningful access to a large, previously under-reachable segment of recreational players.

-This case demonstrates how localized behavioral intelligence can move beyond planning — becoming targeting infrastructure that drives measurable audience growth.
+This case demonstrates how localized behavioral intelligence can move beyond planning to become targeted infrastructure that drives measurable audience growth.